siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 shape of energy reorganization as a complete process.

-Although $\mathbf{S}$ handles a directional accounting of how energy is transported, even taken as a whole it still fails to reveal the structure of that transport.
+Although $\mathbf{S}$ handles a directional accounting of how energy is transported, even when taken as a whole it still fails to reveal the structure of that transport.
 The next chapters develop that structure.

 We next consider the transport of energy across empty space.